KOSMATOLOGY BLOG

 Understanding why hand soap can dry out your hands can help you choose gentler products and protect your skin.

-Sensitive Skin: The Complete Guide to Gentle Skincare
+Sensitive Skin: Signs, Causes & How to Build a Gentle Skincare Routine

 Sensitive skin affects millions of people and is often linked to a weakened skin barrier.
 This complete guide explains what causes sensitive skin, common triggers to avoid, and how to build a gentle skincare routine that supports long-term skin health.